CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/overview.md

 Each Item Master, a part of a Bill of Materials, needs to be defined to calculate the cost of the semi and finished product for Standard Costing and an Estimated Moving Average.

 - Moving Average and FIFO: These forms can also be used to include fixed and variable overhead values.
-- Warehouses: If there are multiple warehouses defined for the item, then numerous data rows will be created, thus allowing different fixed and overhead values to be determined by a warehouse.
+- Warehouses: If an item is assigned to multiple warehouses, multiple data rows will be generated.
+This enables different fixed and overhead values to be established for each warehouse.
 - Revision Codes: If there are multiple revisions for the same item, a unique item costing record will be created.
 - Cost Category Code: if there are multiple cost categories, a unique item costing record will be created.

 :::info
-    Please check [the Configuration section](../configuration.md) before running the Costing functions.
+    Please check the [Configuration](../configuration/overview.md) section before running the Costing functions.
 :::

 :::warning